-This paper examines the connection between preference specification and the range of feasible estimates for elasticity and curvature in discrete choice demand models.
-We highlight the implications of modeling choices of representing consumer preference heterogeneity for answering questions such as: When do assumptions on preference heterogeneity restrict feasible curvature estimates?
-How can we model preference heterogeneity flexibly to simultaneously allow for the estimation of realistic estimates of demand elasticity (market power) and curvature (pass-through)?
+We aim to highlight the implications of modeling choices for representing consumer preference heterogeneity in answering questions such as: When do assumptions on preference heterogeneity restrict feasible curvature estimates and hence pass-through?
+How can we model preference heterogeneity flexibly to simultaneously allow for the estimation of realistic demand substitution (elasticity) and pass-through (curvature)?

 1 Such price effects depend on the concavity of the profit function and thus demand curvature.
-Jaffe and Weyl (2013) suggest that for small merger-induced price increases, observed pass-through rates allow inference of the concavity of profit.
-For large price changes, Miller, Remer, Ryan and Sheu (2015) suggest conducting a merger simulation with a demand system constrained to mimic observed pass-through.
+Jaffe and Weyl (2013) suggest that for small merger-induced price increases, observed pass-through rates allow inference of the concavity